Published on January 15, 2025 by Tula's International School

 3. Mayo College, Ajmer

-Mayo College, situated in Ajmer, Rajasthan, is another esteemed residential boarding school that has been providing quality education since 1875.
+Mayo College, situated in Ajmer, that has been providing quality education since 1875.
 The school’s picturesque campus and exceptional academic programs make it an attractive choice for parents seeking a top-tier institution for their children.

 School details | |